PattarawutAriyapruck/PattarawutAriyapruck/README.md

 Mathematics Student - Mahidol University
 ----------------------------------------

-I am passionate about Deep Learning and AI, focusing on training models to solve real-world problems.
+I am passionate about Machine Learning & Deep Learning and AI, focusing on training models to solve real-world problems.
 With hands-on experience using TensorFlow and Keras, I specialize in computer vision tasks like image classification.
-I would like to learn more about Deep Learning and AI.
+I would like to learn more about Machine Learning & Deep Learning and AI.

 * 🌍  I'm based in Bangkok, Thailand